MicrosoftDocs/Devices-docs/surface/surface-support-portal.md

 # Surface Support Portal overview

-The [Microsoft Surface Support Portal](https://admin.microsoft.com/AdminPortal#/support/microsoftsurfacesupport) simplifies device support and service management for businesses.
+The Surface Support Portal simplifies device support and service management for businesses.
 This portal offers faster, more efficient support for Surface devices, ensuring that any issues are promptly addressed.

 With the Surface Support Portal, you benefit from: